stanrc85/qmk_userspace/README.md

 - RGB timeout when keyboard is idle.

 ## Valor Rev1
-- RGB tineout when idle.
+- RGB timeout when keyboard is idle.
 - QMK Settings and Tap Dance enabled.
 - Some RGB modes disabled to save space.